ThreeMammals/Ocelot/docs/features/configuration.rst

     config.AddOcelot(configuration, optional: false, reloadOnChange: true); // with configuration object created by your own config.AddOcelot(configuration, env, mergeTo, optional: false, reloadOnChange: true); // with configuration object, environment and merging type

-Examining the code within the ``ConfigurationBuilderExtensions`` class would be helpful for gaining a better understanding of the signatures of the overloaded :ref:`di-configuration-addocelot`.
+Examining the code within the ``ConfigurationBuilderExtensions`` class would be helpful for gaining a better understanding of the signatures of the overloaded :ref:`di-configuration-addocelot-methods`.

 .. _config-react-to-changes: